Electronic Technology: Certificate (4310)

 Are you interested in working on a design team that focuses on the next generation of electronic gadgets?
 Do you enjoy taking things apart to see how they work?
 Are you currently working in the field of electronics and want to advance in your career?

 The need for user-friendly, affordable and efficient electronic devices are in high demand.
-Our Electronic Technology Certificate Program can lead you to finding a job in your area of interest.
+Our Electronic Technology Certificate can lead you to finding a job in your area of interest.

 What can I do with this in the workforce?